apache/jena/jena-core/docs/SparqlCommandsInRules.md

 <br>
 <i>bare-rule</i> := <i>bhterm</i> &lt;- <i>SparqlCommand</i> // backward rule
 <br><br>
-Note: A Sparql command cannot be combined with other rule terms.

 <br><br>
 A SPARQL command is defined in a rule enclosed by \\\\\\SPARQL ... \\\\\\SPARQL :<br>